tomas-fryza/avr-course/docs/HOWTO_linux.md

 ## How to use AVR template on Linux

+1. Download and install [Visual Studio Code](https://code.visualstudio.com/) source code editor.

-1. AVR template requires the following packages to be installed correctly:
+2. AVR template requires the following packages to be installed correctly:

 ```bash
 sudo apt-get install git make avrdude putty
 ```

-2. Download and install [Visual Studio Code](https://code.visualstudio.com/) text editor.
+3. Download and install [Saleae logic](https://www.saleae.com/downloads/) for analyzing digital and analog signals.

-3. Download the latest toolchain [AVR 8-bit Toolchain 3.6.2 - Linux 64-bit](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers) and extract all files to `/opt` directory:
+4. Download the latest toolchain [AVR 8-bit Toolchain 3.6.2 - Linux 64-bit](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers) and extract all files to `/opt` directory:

 ```bash
 sudo tar -xzvf avr8-gnu-toolchain-3.6.2.1759-linux.any.x86_64.tar.gz -C /opt/
 ```

-4. [Download this template](https://gitlab.com/tomas.fryza/avr-template/-/archive/master/avr-template-master.tar.gz) to local computer and use it to start your own repository.
+5. Download and extract [this template](https://gitlab.com/tomas.fryza/avr-template/-/archive/master/avr-template-master.tar.gz) to local computer and use it to start your own repository.

-5. Start VS Code editor, open template folder, and in `firmware/firmware.in` file, enable Linux parameters, and modify them according to your local settings:
+6. Start Visual Studio Code source code editor, open template folder, and in `firmware/firmware.in` file enable and/or modify Linux parameters according to your local settings:

 ```Makefile
 ## Linux